 A 60% mechanical keyboard is a small form factor mechanical keyboard that is even smaller than a Tenkeyless mechanical keyboard.
 As from the name implies, these keyboards come with 60 keys (some can have a bit more), and they do not come with function keys, number pad keys, navigation cluster, arrows keys, and relies on the secondary or multi-key layers to make up for the missing keys.
 This means you can activate or engage the missing keys using the modifier key or FN key in conjunction with another key.
 Most of these 60 percent keyboards also come with DIP switches that allow you to change keyboard layout e.g. from QWERTY to DVORAK, COLEMAK or vice versa.
 Moreover, these DIP switches are also used to customize some particular keys on the keyboard.
 These 60% mechanical keyboards offer great portability and you carry them easily in your laptop bag during travel.
 They can also be called as super compact or ultra-compact mechanical keyboards.

-60% Mechanical Keyboards are the popular choice for programmers, coders and typists because of their cluster free layout, simplicity, portability and the reliability of mechanical switches.
+60% Mechanical Keyboards are the popular choice of programmers, coders, and typists because of their cluster free layout, simplicity, portability and the reliability of mechanical switches.
 These keyboards are generally not meant for gaming, because of the missing keys (especially arrows keys) that may be needed in games.
 However, you can game on them as most of them support N-key rollover with anti-ghosting.
 In general, 60% mechanical keyboards are in the minority group as most of the big brands don’t actually care to make them.
-However, there are some very good, reliable and feature rich 60 percent mechanical keyboards available, which I am going to list here.
+However, there are some very good, reliable and feature-rich 60 percent mechanical keyboards available, which I am going to list here.